Welcome to the Geology Department!

 Arthur D. Howard Awardee 2020

-Geology MS student, Edward Fordham, has been selected by the Quaternary Geology and Geomorphology Division of the Geological Society of America (GSA) to receive the Arthur D. Howard Award.
+We are proud to announce that Geology MS student, Edward Fordham, has been selected by the Quaternary Geology and Geomorphology Division of the Geological Society of America (GSA) to receive the Arthur D. Howard Award.

 Geology Office Hours